Geoff-Dilly/GD_scRNA_Pipeline/README.md

 ## Overview

 This repository provides a streamlined pipeline for analyzing 10x Chromium single-cell data using R and Seurat.
-The pipeline performs QC, clusters cells, identifies marker genes, and generates plots and CSV files in a recommended directory structure.
-This pipeline is intended for neuroscience research in the Messing Lab at UT Austin, and can be adapted for similar use.
+The pipeline performs QC, clusters cells, identifies marker genes, and generates plots and CSV files in a standardized directory structure.
+This pipeline was developed for neuroscience research in the Messing Lab at UT Austin, and can be adapted for similar use.

 ## Contents

-- `install.sh`: Bash script to generate the recommended file structure in a local directory.
+- `install.sh`: Bash script to generate the file structure in a local directory.
 - `setup_env.sh`: Bash script to make an Anaconda environment with the appropriate dependencies.
 - `sc_analysis_env.yaml`: YAML containing Anaconda dependencies.
 - `R/`: R scripts for data processing, clustering, cell identification, visualization, and DGE.